Definition

 - Combine with other tests (HTTP, DNS) for complete picture

-- Note that some hosts block ICMP (no reply ≠ down)
+- Note that some hosts block ICMP (no reply does not equal down)

 - Monitor from multiple locations